kalimawiki/blog-writing/content/posts/quality-control-and-compliance-in-pharmaceutical-manufacturing-with-imported-apis-in-vietnam-2025-11-27.md

 ### Blockchain for Traceability

-Blockchain technology offers immutable records enhancing trust and traceability across the supply chain, which is particularly beneficial for APIs sourced internationally.
+Blockchain technology offers immutable records, enhancing trust and traceability across the supply chain, which is particularly beneficial for APIs sourced internationally.

 ## Case Study: Successful Quality Control in a Vietnamese Pharma Company